tweber2/Simple-Website/README.md

 # Simple-Website
-multi page blank website with email and phone number links and a gallery.
+HTML and CSS multi page blank website with email and phone number links and a gallery.